The 6 best AI chatbot for customer service platforms: A complete guide for 2026

 Pros & Cons:

-• Pros: Perfect integration with the HubSpot CRM, great for lead qualification and sales automation.
+• Pros: Seamless integration with HubSpot CRM, effective for lead qualification and sales automation, highly reliable and mature infrastructure.

 Key things to look for when choosing the best AI chatbot for customer service

 Picking the right tool is a big deal.
-Beyond a feature checklist, here are three critical things I learned to watch out for to make sure you get a tool that will actually serve you well.
+Beyond a feature checklist, here are three critical things to watch out for to make sure you get a tool that will serve you well.

 This video reviews seven of the most popular AI chatbots to see how they perform in practical, everyday situations.